 Yes!
 Under U.S. immigration law, an H-1B worker’s spouse and children can accompany the worker to the U.S. by obtaining H-4 Visas.
 Each family member would have to apply for their own separate H-4 Visa.
 As an added bonus, family members of H-1B Visa holders can study at any university in the US without applying for an additional F-1 student visa.
-More excitingly, as of 2015, in some cases the H-1B holders spouse may also be able to work too.
+And in some cases the H-1B holder’s spouse may also be able to work too.

 What do I do if I lose the H-1B Visa lottery?

-Don’t despair!
-Call a top immigration lawyer as they will know other avenues to get you into the United States.
+With more people than ever being turned down, don’t despair!
+An immigration lawyer may know other avenues to get you into the United States.
 While an H-1B Visa can be one of the fastest ways to get approved, it is by no means the only one.
-Employment-based, or work-based green cards can be a better option for many people.
+Employment-based, or work-based green cards are an option for many people.

 If you have any questions on H-1B Visas, or any other employment related questions, please do not hesitate to contact me.